-2 Effective as of 1 July 2022: National Judges may only officiate at CSI1/CSIYH1 and CSIY/J/Ch/P/V/Am Cat.
-B Events that are not combined with higher level events.
-For the avoidance of doubt all FEI World CupTM Events are considered higher level Events, including CSI1-W and CSI2-W. National Judges may not officiate outside their home country at FEI Events.
+2 Effective as of 1 July 2022:-National Judges may only officiate at CSI1/CSIYH1 and CSIY/J/Ch/P/V/Am Cat.
+B Events that are not combined with Events that are of a higher level-events.
+For the avoidance of doubt all FEI Jumping World CupTM Events are considered higher level Events, including CSI1-W and CSI2-W. National Judges may not officiate outside their home country at FEI Events.

-^() Add one Judge for the water jump (if there is one) or more if there is a large number of Competitions per day.
+() Add one Judge for the water jump (if there is one) or more if there is a large number of Competitions per day.

-^() Appointed by FEI.
+() Appointed by FEI.

-^() Appointed by the OC with the approval of the FEI Regional Group or Continental Association, if applicable, and the FEI.
+() Appointed by the OC with the approval of the FEI Regional Group or Continental Association, if applicable, and the FEI.

-is one.
+Each Competition is to be judged by a group of three Judges in the Judges' box and one additional Judge for the water jump, if there is one.
 For CSI1/CSIYH1/CSIY-J-Ch-V-Am Cat.
 B Events, at which National Judges may officiate as Ground Jury members, for all Competitions at least one of the three Judges in the Judge's box must be an FEI Judge.